 You can also get the trilogy in a boxed set.

 - Authors: Clint McElroy, Griffin McElroy, Justin McElroy, Travis McElroy, Carey Pietsch

-If your recipient likes comic books there are several D&D graphic novels.
-Critical Role and The Adventure Zone are D&D podcasts that have published graphic novels, and there are hundreds of others inspired by fantasy role playing games.
+If your recipient likes comic books, there are several D&D graphic novels.
+Critical Role and The Adventure Zone are D&D podcasts publishing graphic novels, and there are hundreds of others inspired by fantasy role playing games.

 The one you see above comes from The Adventure Zone.
 You can also find the ones from Critical Role on Amazon.

 This book is a great gift for a dungeon master.
 It contains over 500 customizable maps, tables, and story hooks — everything they need for a perfect adventure.

 Even though this isn’t a regular story type book, most D&D fans will happily read it from the first to the last page, as it’s just so well written.